probonopd/mu-image/README.md

 - Crop icon inspired by <https://openclipart.org/detail/196865/mono-crop>
 - Ghost icon inspired by <https://openclipart.org/detail/17847/cartoon-ghost>

+Read chapter 5 of "Hands-on GUI programming with C++ and Qt5" for ideas on scaling and cropping an image.

 ## How-to

 - Adding custom (`MainWindow`) slots in Qt Designer: